Sesamstraat: History

 In 1992, a 30-minute film, Sesamstraat en Melkweg, was produced for the Artis Zoo Planetarium in Amsterdam.

 In 2005, the show saw some schedule trouble.
 The government decided to halt the funding and broadcasts of NPS.
-The final debate took place on September 12, 2005, in the Tweede Kamer.
+The final debate took place on 12 September 2005, in the Tweede Kamer.
 It was decided that NPS could continue making programs, but it had to make several changes to fit into modern television, including a new broadcast schedule.

 For the 2005/2006 season, Sesamstraat moved into new scenery.
 The set became completely abstract, with toy block-like buildings, broccoli for trees, and a tower with a giant light-up clock.
 The scenery was introduced with a TV special.
 Bert, Ernie, Cookie Monster, and Elmo flew over to the Netherlands for this special occasion.
 It was the first time the American characters visited the Dutch street.

 Starting in September 2006, Sesamstraat expanded to 30 minutes and began airing three times a day.

 In 2008, the show received 15 minutes of extra broadcast time a day.
 This meant there was room for two more Muppets.
 Angsthaas The Hare and Stuntkip The Chicken were introduced.

 October 2009 brought a new segment for the show.
 Several famous Dutch singers performed duets with the Sesamstraat characters Pino, Tommie, Ieniemienie and Purk.
 All songs were written by Henny Vrienten.
-The segments aired every Friday starting October 30, 2009.
+The segments aired every Friday starting 30 October 2009.
 Among the artists were Trijntje Oosterhuis, Caro Emerald, André van Duin, Edsilia Rombley, Ernst Daniël Smid, Hind, Guus Meeuwis, Huub van der Lubbe and Willeke Alberti.
-All the duets were broadcast again in a special on December 25 and 28.
+All the duets were broadcast again in a special on 25 and 28 December.

-On June 28, 2019, The NTR made public that they had to economize again and decided to stop producing the series for the following two years.
+On 28 June 2019, The NTR made public that they had to economize again and decided to stop producing the series for the following two years.
 Reruns were broadcast instead.